by-The-Lindemans/Equitable_Public_Benefit_License/README.md

 6. Have an officer sign the annual attestation from `attestation/ATT_ORG.md` and keep it on file; post a PDF if you can.
 7. Add this badge to your README pointing to your Transparency Report:

+## Practical notes
+- Individuals never have to publish anything publicly.
+They only attest privately if asked.
+- Using cloud providers, brokers, or custodians is fine.
+The license blocks performance-fee middlemen, not neutral infrastructure.
+- If you operate a federation of small orgs under common control, consolidate for caps and transparency.
+This stops paper fragmentation without new forms.

+## FAQ
+- Q: Does the license allow bona fide payroll even if some staff would not qualify as individuals?
+A: Yes.
+Payroll and benefits for bona fide services are allowed.
+The equitable-benefits rule applies if the software funds or informs pay.
+- Q: Can we share research about our approach?
+A: Yes.
+Share methods and aggregate stats.
+Do not publish actionable artifacts or parameter sets that would enable prohibited users to reproduce the tool.
+- Q: What if local law blocks publishing a line item?
+A: Publish what you can, cite the blocking law for the rest, and be ready to verify privately on request.

+## Versioning
+- We tag the license and kit with semver.
+Legal changes bump the major version.
+Documentation or schema clarifications bump the minor or patch version.